edj2001/BikeDashAndroid/README.md

 Android Half of Bike Dash

 This is the android app that communicates via bluetooth with the Arduino circuit in BikeDashArduino.
-Last built with Android Studio 2.3.1.
+Last built with Android Studio 2.3.2.
-Tested only on Moto G version 1 with Lollipop.
+Tested only on Moto G version 1 with Lollipop and LG Optimus One with Gingerbread.
+It should now work back to API 9, Gingerbread.
 Doesn't work immediately on a Samsung S5 with Marshmallow.
 I suspect it's a permissions issue.

 Portions Copyright 2014 The Android Open Source Project